 Maybe one for the kids, but even adults can get involved during the donkey racing held in Lumbarda on several days during the summer program.
 Sign up and race for the prize, a prsut ham!

 If you’re visiting Korcula during the Spring, you’ll likely you see locals foraging for wild asparagus.
-To celebrate this delicious vegetable, children from a local school will be serving delicious asparagus dishes and traditional sweets in May (Date TBC) at Plokata Square, Korcula Town.
+To celebrate this delicious vegetable, children from a local school will be serving delicious asparagus dishes and traditional sweets in early May at Plokata Square, Korcula Town.